SaariTech/Simple-MySQL/README.md

   ]
 );
 ```
-With this library, you can execute database queries in a single line of code.
+With this small library, you can execute database queries in a single line of code.